 - Take action on files listed

-For our Pro and Enterprise clients, you will also be able to...
+For our Pro, Enterprise, and Secure clients, you will also be able to...

 - Perform content scanning on a select group of files